 - There are currently four Magnet Schools: Clayton MS, Sky Ranch MS, Pine MS and Swope MS.

-- Transportation is NOT provided to students attending a Magnet Middle School outside of their zoned area.
+- Transportation is NOT provided for students attending a Magnet Middle School outside of their zoned area.

 - The curriculum for the Magnet model is at an accelerated instructional pace.
 This service is appropriate for students who can work independently and are achieving at high academic levels in all four core content areas and are in need of increased challenge.

-- Magnet students will also participate in several PBL’s as part of their enrollment in the Magnet.
+- Magnet students will also participate in several PBL’s as part of their enrollment in the Magnet Program Model.

 - Completion of this program will prepare students for advanced coursework in high school with students prepared to take Advanced Placement (AP) courses in their freshman or sophomore year.

 - For more information, view our Magnet FAQ Page

 Magnet applications for new students are due every year in December.
 Those received after the deadline will be added to a waitlist and students will be added on a space available basis.
 In order to ensure the program is a good fit for all students, relevant information will be reviewed (e.g., achievement test scores) for each applicant.
 Not all GT-eligible students who apply will necessarily be accepted.
 A final decision will be made based on the student's history of available data.
 In cases where a student is not accepted, a written rationale will be available to parents upon request.
 Applications will be processed in the order received and sites will be filled on a first-come, first-served basis.
 For more information, see our Program Applications page.